 Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 While Millennials are known for easily adapting to the latest technology being pushed out constantly in the market, Generation Z is born into the digital world.
-They are digital natives,
+They are digital natives, so to say.

 How many of the old generation had phones shoved into their hands while they were in elementary school?
 This new generation has had a smartphone between their fingers before some of them were even old enough to go to school.
 Theirs is a mobile generation.